sarick-story/ai-playground-frontend/README.md

 ## Troubleshooting

-- If you encounter any issues with UV, make sure it's properly installed and in your PATH
-- Ensure both the Story MCP Hub and mcp_playground repositories are in the same parent directory
+- Ensure the backend server is running on http://localhost:8000
 - Verify that all environment variables are properly set
-- Check that both backend and frontend servers are running on their respective ports
+- Make sure the Story MCP Hub repository is in the same parent directory